uoeaoo/indevlabs-react-vite/README.md

 Please follow the instructions described here to run this project on you PC.

-1/ Clone this repo by writing a following command in your terminal: git clone https://github.com/username/your-repo-name.git
+1/ Clone this repo by writing a following command in your terminal: git clone https://github.com/uoeaoo/indevlabs-react-vite

-2/ CD to project: cd your-repo-name
+2/ CD to project: cd indevlabs-react-vite

 3/ Install dependencies: npm install